Fortanix Data Security Manager Using Secret Store CSI Driver

 Perform the following steps to install the Fortanix CSI Provider:

-1. Ensure that the Fortanix CSI Provider is downloaded from the Github repository.
+1. Ensure that the Fortanix CSI Provider is downloaded from the GitHub repository.

 2. Run the following command to apply the YAML file to your Kubernetes cluster: